Kl4rkus/ada-template-website/README.md

 <li>Korean and Japanese are close in this plot, which aligns with the post-Covid dendrogram, suggesting a similarity in the shift of attention in philosophy-related content.</li>
 </ul>

 And finally, we performed a clustering analysis of our fraction of views to effectively determine if clusters exist or not.
 For this analysis we choose two methods.
 The first one uses the fraction computed before, during and after covid.
 The second one, we tried to reduce the noise in our fraction.
 We subtracted the mean of fraction of views before covid to make differences appear more clearly.
-We found that clusters built with a reduction of noise matches the cluster determined with correlation in dendrograms.
-However, this clustering using fractions of views is less clear than the one using correlation.
-We observe a pretty similar distribution on fraction of views on each article in each language except for Korean and Japanese.
+Each dot representing a cluster.

 <head>
     <style>